MediaComem/comem-archidep/ex/dns-configuration.md

 ## Access the domain name

-Once you have configured it correctly, you should be able to access the todolist application at `john-doe.archidep-2018.media` in your browser.
+Once you have configured it correctly, you should be able to access the todolist application at http://john-doe.archidep-2018.media:3000 in your browser (provided you did the previous exercises).

 *You might have to wait a few minutes for the change to take effect, especially if you make a mistake in configuring the DNS record and then fix it.*